-This needs to read we offer after school support for students for homework, revision or intervention.
+After school support is offered to all students for homework, revision or directed intervention.

 Key Stage 3

-Numeracy is extended to encompass all aspects of Mathematics.
+We continue to focus on numeracy as an extension of all aspects of Mathematics.
 It is more than the ability to do basic arithmetic.
-Our aim is to encourage students to develop a repertoire of mathematical techniques, an ability to solve quantitative and spatial problems and to have an understanding of data and its presentation in graphs, charts and tables.
+Our aim is to encourage students to develop a repertoire of mathematical techniques, and be willing to grapple with the problem solving nature of real life applications.

 Key Stage 4

-In Year 10 and Year 11, we continue with all the good practice from KS3.
-Students follow a linear GCSE with a terminal examination at the end of Year 11.
-There are two levels of entry at GCSE: Foundation and Higher.
-Students will be awarded a grade from 1-9.
+From year 9, we continue with all the good practice from KS3.
+Students follow the EDEXCEL linear GCSE course with examinations at the end of Year 11.
+There are two levels of entry at GCSE: Foundation and Higher where students will be awarded a grade from 1-9.
 Students will take 3 exams at the end of the course each lasting ninety minutes.
 One paper is non calculator and the other two are calculator based.
-Following government changes there is a shift in focus to applying the skills in a more problem solving context.
-There is no longer coursework for GCSE Mathematics.
+Our learning and teaching is such as to support the changes from repeating a skill to applying the skills in a more problem solving context.

 Heritage students achieve very well in Mathematics at GCSE.
 However, we are not only interested in examination success.
 The overarching aim is to encourage students to acquire knowledge and develop skills which will prepare them for life in the wider community.